michaeldillahunty/Spoti-Stats-cpp/README.md

 **Goals:**
 ---
-- Use CRUD methods to communicate with API
+- Use CRUD operations to communicate with API
 - Implement solid practices through the use of OOP, design patterns, and following basic programming principles

 ## Libraries and Packages: